-How to Preload Largest Contentful Paint Image and Improve Web Performance
+How to Preload Largest Contentful Paint Image to Boost Web Performance

 Did you know that 88% of online shoppers won’t return to a website after having a bad user experience?
 Web performance is a crucial factor for the success of any website, as it affects user satisfaction, engagement, and conversion.
 Largest Contentful Paint (LCP) is a metric indicating web performance by timing how long the page’s largest element, often an image, takes to load and display.
 Preload largest contentful paint image can bolster a website’s load speed and user experience.

 Largest Contentful Paint (LCP) is a metric that reflects how fast a webpage loads from the user’s perspective.
 It tracks the time it takes for the largest element on the page, usually an image or a text block, to appear on the screen.
-According to web performance statistics, 47% of users won’t wait longer than two seconds for a website to load, so optimizing LCP can improve user satisfaction and retention.
+According to Think With Google, 53% of visitors will leave a page if it takes longer than 3 seconds to load.

 When we talk about “LCP images,” we’re referring to the images on a webpage that the LCP metric considers.
 This is usually the largest image or text block visible within the viewport.
 If an image is the largest contentful element, it would be regarded as the “LCP image.”
 Optimizing this LCP image (for example, reducing its file size or using specific loading techniques) can improve the LCP score and thus the perceived load speed of the webpage.

-• By loading the most significant visual content first, preloading LCP images enables users to see meaningful content quickly, reducing the risk of bounce rates and enhancing the overall user experience.
+- Reduced bounce rates: By loading the most significant visual elements first, users can see meaningful content quickly, lowering the risk of them leaving the site prematurely.

 How preloading LCP images works